 Scope 3 Standard category description Emissions from third-party disposal and treatment (in facilities not owned or controlled by the reporting company) of waste generated in the reporting company's operations in the reporting year.
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculated FY2018 emissions in BHP's value chain (million tonnes CO 2 -e) Not applicable Calculation status rationale This category has been identified as not material to the scope 3 inventory for our business and an emissions figure is not calculated.
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculated FY2019 emissions in BHP's value chain (million tonnes CO 2 -e) Not applicable Calculation status rationale This category has been identified as not material to the scope 3 inventory for our business and an emissions figure is not calculated.
 BHP's operations do not generate waste resulting in GHG emissions other than minimal quantities of domestic waste.
 This assessment will be periodically reviewed.

 Category 6: Business travel Scope 3 Standard category description Emissions from the transportation of employees for business-related activities during the reporting year (in vehicles not owned or operated by the reporting company).
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculated FY2018 emissions in BHP's value chain (million tonnes CO 2 -e) 0.1 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain (much less than 1 per cent of total scope 3 emissions), however a high-level estimate has been calculated for completeness and transparency.
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculated FY2019 emissions in BHP's value chain (million tonnes CO 2 -e) 0.1 Calculation status rationale This is not a material source of scope 3 emissions in BHP's value chain, however a high-level estimate has been calculated for completeness and transparency.